mythology-and-legends-in-warfare

 Drills and Combat Practice

 From youth, Norman warriors trained intensively with the shield.
 Boys practiced with lighter wooden shields, learning footwork, parries, and the proper angle to deflect blows.
 As they grew older, they trained with full-weight shields, often in mock combats and “shield walls” with other trainees.
-Chroniclers mention that Norman knights were adept at moving their shields to cover themselves while delivering blows—a skill that required constant practice.
+Chroniclers such as Dudo of Saint-Quentin mention that Norman knights were adept at moving their shields to cover themselves while delivering blows—a skill that required constant practice.
 The shield was kept at waist height when not in use, but could be raised or pivoted at a moment’s notice.
+Trainers emphasized the importance of keeping the shield between the warrior and the opponent at all times, and of staying low behind the shield to reduce the target area.

 Care and Replacement

 A shield could last several campaigns if properly maintained.
-The rawhide cover was oiled to prevent drying and cracking; the wood was kept dry to avoid warping.
+The rawhide cover was oiled with linseed oil or animal fat to prevent drying and cracking; the wood was kept dry to avoid warping.
 After a battle, shields were inspected for damage.
 Deep cuts and splits required replacement of the timber, while minor abrasions could be smoothed over with new leather patches.
 The metal boss and rim were cleaned and re-fixed if loosened.
 Given that shields were relatively inexpensive compared to mail and helmets—and that a damaged shield could mean death—Norman warriors carried at least one spare shield on campaign, often slung on the packhorse.
 At Hastings, William is said to have taken a fresh shield mid-battle after his original was split by an Anglo-Saxon axe blow.
+Shields were also commonly replaced between campaigns: a knight might commission a new shield with updated heraldry to reflect a new lordship or marriage.

 Impact on Norman Military Success